DavideCologgi/So_long/README.md

 1. Be sure to be inside the "so_long" folder.
 2. Run the following command: `make` to compile the game.
-3. Start the game by running the command: `./so_long /maps/map2.ber`.
-If you want to try a smaller map you can change `map2.ber` with `map1.ber`.
+3. Start the game by running the command: `./so_long /maps/map2.ber`. <br> If you want to try a smaller map you can change `map2.ber` with `map1.ber`.

 Enjoy the game!